ugr-sail/sinergym/docs/source/pages/output.rst

 regardless of the training technique which may be being used or any other external factor.

-Recording is managed by a instance of the class ``CSVLogger`` which is present as a wrapper attribute and is called in each timestep and in the end of a episode:
+Recording is managed by an instance of the class ``CSVLogger`` which is present as a wrapper attribute and is called in each timestep and in the end of a episode: